eric-cc-su/full-stack-issues/README.md

 [original article](http://ericsu.me/tech/2016/01/25/common-web-dev-issues.html)

-So you're having some issues in your web environment.
-Before you start diving deep into documentation and Stack Overflow, check this guide to make sure you're not experiencing one of the really simple configuration issues that countless people have most likely experienced before.
+If you're having issues somewhere in your web stack, check this guide to make sure you're not experiencing one of the really simple configuration issues that countless people have most likely experienced before.

 **Each Markdown file is a guide (e.g. django.md is the Django guide)**.
 If there are code examples that readers might find useful I will create directories to contain those.